The Absurd Worldview of Mr. Peanutbutter: Let’s talk about Toxic Positivity

 And what is toxic positivity, exactly?
 According to Medical News Today, Toxic Positivity is “is an obsession with positive thinking.
 It is the belief that people should put a spin on all experiences, even those that are profoundly tragic.
 Toxic positivity can silence negative emotions, demean grief, and make people feel under pressure to pretend to be happy even when they are struggling.”

 Don’t get me wrong, looking for things you are grateful for and appreciating the people around you are good things, but that simply isn’t the answer for every life situation, especially the painful parts of life.
 Ignoring life’s tragedies and pain for the sake of positivity is deeply toxic.
 But before we dive into toxic positivity, it is important to understand Mr. Peanutbutter as a whole.

-Mr. Peanutbutter’s worldview is actually one of the most complexly thought out.
-When I first watched the show, I figured he was one of those characters who never thought of big questions about life and just enjoyed being rich and famous.
-After all, money is quite distracting, life is distracting.
+Mr. Peanutbutter’s worldview is actually one of the most complexly thought out ones on the show.
+When I first saw Mr. Peanutbutter, I figured he was one of those characters who never thought of big questions about life and just enjoyed being rich and famous.
+After all, money is quite distracting; life is distracting.
 Not everyone constructs a worldview or decides to understand their place in the world.
 I thought maybe Mr. Peanutbutter was happier than BoJack because he never thought about the world and just enjoyed the good stuff.
 Boy, I was wrong.
 He has thought of his actions and what it means to be in this world.
-In one episode, he tells Diane.
+In one episode, he tells Diane:

 “The universe is a cruel, uncaring void.
 The key to being happy isn’t a search for meaning.
 It’s to just keep yourself busy with unimportant nonsense, and eventually, you’ll be dead.”